muratk3n/thirdwave/en/tweets/2019/week46.md

 cold.

-Sshhhh, but let's not talk about that stuff, we'll sell this issue using libertard overtones, choice, the market, etc..
+Sshhhh, but let's not talk about that stuff, we'll sell this issue using libertard overtones, choice, the market, "freedom", etc..

 *2019-11-8 20:22:37*